christophhart/hise_documentation/ui-components/plugin-components/audio-waveform.md

 author:   Christoph Hart
 ---

-The audio waveform can be used to display an audio file that was loaded into a HISE module that supports the `AudioSampleProcessor` Interface (eg. the [Looper](/hise-modules/sound-generators/list/audiolooper) or the [Convolution Reverb](/hise-modules/effects/list/convolution)
+The audio waveform can be used to display an audio file that was loaded into a HISE module that supports the `AudioSampleProcessor` Interface (eg. the [Looper](/hise-modules/sound-generators/list/audiolooper) or the [Convolution Reverb](/hise-modules/effects/list/convolution).
+Connect it to on of these two with the property: "`processorID`"